-- Classify, identify and mathematically represent different types of signals and systems. - Use Laplace transform to analyze continuous time systems. - Apply z- transform to analyze discrete time systems. - Use Fourier series and Fourier transform to analyze the different signals and systems. - Discretize analog signals and reconstruct them back from the samples - Follow the design procedure to design digital filters.
+- Classify, identify and mathematically represent different types of signals and systems. - Use Fourier series to analyze the period signals and linear time invariant (LTI) systems. - Use Fourier transform to analyze the periodic and aperiodic signals and to get the frequency response of LTI systems. - Discretize analog signals and reconstruct them back from the samples - Use Laplace transform to analyze continuous time systems. - Apply z- transform to analyze discrete time systems.